n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 docker image build . -t node4demo/ubuntu-test:my-name-here -f Dockerfile
 ```

+#### If you receive: docker: image operating system "linux" cannot be used on this platform.
+Switch Docker to use Linux containers

 ### Here is the Docker code that you have just built

 ```